Hockey sounds like a good idea…until it’s not.

 I don’t mean he fell a couple of times.
-He fell and fell and fell some more.
-He was clearly struggling.
-At one point he looked like a turtle stuck on his back.
+He fell and fell and then he fell some more.
+Zeke was clearly struggling and it was so painful to watch as a mother.

 My face flamed up.
-I could feel the embarrassment and then its cousin, shame, slowly creeping up my chest.
-I was texting with my friends, just to make it through the 50 minute lesson.
+I could feel the embarrassment and then its faithful cousin, shame, slowly creeping up my chest.
+I sent some texts off to a group of good college friends, just to make it through the 50 minute lesson:

 “These women, they don’t know.
 How dare they laugh at Zeke!”

 “I’m just sad.
 Tears are rolling down my face.
 I wish this world was a better place for him.
 I just want it to be so much better.”

 My friends comforted me and helped me sort through the anger, the frustration, and the embarrassment.
 With logical thought returning, I had a mom realization.
 I really thought we had prepped him for this.
 I generally try to avoid extremely difficult situations in public, for my sake, and for Zeke’s sake.

 It dawned on me that Zeke’s sensory system was likely in overdrive.
 We had tried skating, yes, but we hadn’t added in the weight of a chest pad, too tight elbow pads, shin guards, and tightened skates.
 Throw in a cold arena and slippery ice and it’s a lot for kids, much less sensory challenged kids.
 Looking back I was pretty impressed that Zeke wasn’t just screaming like a banshee.

 I finally turned to one mom, channeled my inner Dr. Brene Brown, and made myself intensely vulnerable.